DependingOnMood/ConnectFour/README.md

 # ConnectFour
-Simple Connect Four game wrote by java
+Simple Connect Four game wrote by java with design patterns and used Swing for UI.